 Three independent appraisal and consulting firms have prepared appraisals of the aircraft.
 The appraisal letters are annexed to this prospectus supplement as Appendix II.
-The appraisals are based on the base value of the aircraft and rely on varying assumptions and methodologies that may differ among the appraisers.
+The appraisals are based on the base value of the aircraft, adjusted for the maintenance status of the aircraft, and rely on varying assumptions and methodologies that may differ among the appraisers.
 Base value is the theoretical value of an aircraft that assumes a balanced market.
 The appraisals may not reflect current market conditions that could affect the current market value of the aircraft.
-The appraisers prepared the appraisals without a physical inspection of the aircraft and the aircraft may not be in the condition assumed by the appraisers.
-Appraisals that are based on other assumptions and methodologies may result in valuations that are materially different from those contained in the appraisals.
+The appraisers prepared the appraisals without a physical inspection of the aircraft and the aircraft may not be in the condition assumed by the appraisals that are based on other assumptions and methodologies may result in valuations that are materially different from those contained in the appraisals.
 For a more detailed discussion of the appraisals, see "DESCRIPTION OF THE AIRCRAFT AND THE APPRAISALS-The Appraisals."